steveloughran/engineering-proposals/refactoring-s3a.md

 The S3Guard `BulkOperationState` class is becoming something more broadly passed around (HADOOP-16430)[https://issues.apache.org/jira/browse/HADOOP-16430].
-Rather than do this everywhere, an `OperationContext` class should be defined which we can extend.
+Rather than do this everywhere, an `OperationContext` class should be defined which we can extend over time.

 | Field | Type | Purpose |
 |-------|------|---------|